JefferyHus/fuelpm/README.md

 - Add the attachment functionality
 - Add the i18n configurable messages, so you can have your personal success and error messages in your language
-- Build the Inbox, Outbox and Draft classes to have a complex inner system

 ```